sensu/sensu-go-workshop/README.md

    > **PROTIP:** almost every resource in Sensu offers support for resource
    > metadata, including a `name`, `labels`, and `annotations`.
 Labels and
-   > annotations are identical in format (`"key": "value"` pairs; all values
+   > annotations are identical in format (i.e. `"key": "value"` pairs; all
-   > must be strings), but they serve different purposes.
-Labels are used as
+   > values must be strings), but they serve different purposes.
+Labels are
-   > selectors (i.e. for "filtering" resources), whereas annotations are not.
+   > used as selectors (e.g. for "filtering" resources), whereas annotations
-   > Annotations are great for storing additional data for processing in the
+   > are not.
+Annotations are great for storing additional data for processing
-   > pipeline, or in third-party systems.
+   > in the pipeline, or in third-party systems.

 6. Event filtering.